Surbiton takes brunch seriously

 Best for: Coffee lovers, solo brunch, pre-train stop

 Directly opposite Surbiton station, The Press Room is where locals go when coffee matters as much as food.
 The specialty coffee programme features guest roasters and baristas who actually know what they’re doing.
-It’s bright, welcoming, and perfect for working from if you need WiFi.
+It’s bright, welcoming, and one of our best cafés for remote work — perfect for working from if you need WiFi.

 The food menu is more cafe-style than full brunch theatre, but that’s the point.
 Well-made toast and eggs, excellent pastries, and one of the best flat whites in the area.
 The weekend fruity pancake stack is worth knowing about.